yeoman/yeoman.io/app/_includes/yeoman.wiki/Manual-Install.md

 ### Audit script

-The audit script can tell you what you're missing in order to install Yeoman.
+The audit script can tell you what you're missing in order to install Yeoman. _(Feel free to read the [script source](https://github.com/yeoman/yeoman/blob/master/setup/install.sh) first, if you like)_.
 You can run it as many times are you want:

 ```sh
 curl -L get.yeoman.io | bash
 ```

-Below is a more verbose install procedure for Yeoman:
+The script recommends how to install what's missing, but a more verbose description follows:

 ### Yeoman Install Procedure